 About Dawson PPD

-Dawson Public Power District serves 22,642 electric meters and maintains 5,756 miles of power lines in south central Nebraska, along the Platte River Valley.
+Dawson Public Power District serves more than 23,000 electric meters and maintains over 5,800 miles of power lines in south central Nebraska, along the Platte River Valley.
 Dawson PPD was organized on February 26, 1937.

-With nearly 90 employees, Dawson PPD is one of the largest rural systems in the state of Nebraska.
+With about 80 employees, Dawson PPD is one of the largest rural systems in the state of Nebraska.
 The District is a member of the National Rural Electric Cooperative Association and the Nebraska Rural Electric Association.
 Our general manager is Gwen Kautz.
 The District is guided by an elected eleven-person board of directors, representing the people we serve.